How automation has impacted on aviation and the role of the pilot

 If we look at how the aviation industry has changed over the years, it is clear that how the job specifics and responsibilities of pilots have evolved has been heavily dictated by the advancement of this form of technology.

-What automation has done is it has allowed pilots to move effectively to being more of a risk manager and evaluator as opposed to having input to every aspect of a flight, which is effectively what Encompass strives to do for analysts who utilise our platform’s capabilities.
+What automation has done is it has allowed pilots to move effectively to being more of a risk manager and evaluator as opposed to having input to every aspect of a flight, which is effectively what Encompass strives to do for analysts who utilize our platform’s capabilities.

 Autopilot brings similar benefits to those we are familiar with when it comes to leveraging automation for clients in financial services and, specifically, in relation to KYC operations.
 The system does much of the work but humans must be aware of what the vehicle is doing and where it is going in order to take over when reasoning is required – much in the same way as, in certain areas, the intervention of KYC analysts is needed, in addition to IPA.

-Utilising automation in the context of aviation does, of course, require deep understanding between the system and the crew – there is no room for error, which is particularly important when it comes to managing exceptional situations.
+Utilizing automation in the context of aviation does, of course, require deep understanding between the system and the crew – there is no room for error, which is particularly important when it comes to managing exceptional situations.
 While it takes away much of the heavy lifting and user input by providing system monitoring, the need for consistent procedures and diligence still exists, in the same way that it does when applying automation across other industries in order to get the desired outcome.

-the pilot’s view
+The pilot’s view

 Pilot Patrick Smith previously explained the benefits of automation within his profession to CNBC, saying it negates some of the challenges, leaving the experts to focus on critical tasks.